Program Timeline & Resources

 Photos: Students will be contacted by Questrom marketing to have headshots taken

-In order to track progress, manage the funding process and plan curriculum needs, it is important that each doctoral student, regardless of year in the program, meet with their Faculty Advisor and report their status, accomplishments, progress and plan going forward to the Faculty Director of the Doctoral Program prior to the beginning of each year.
+In order to track progress, manage the funding process and plan curriculum needs, it is important that each doctoral student, regardless of year in the program, meet with their Faculty Advisor and report their status, accomplishments, and plan going forward to the Faculty Director of the Doctoral Program prior to the beginning of each year.

 After meeting with your faculty advisor, you are required to submit the Doctoral Yearly Report.
 Students will not receive their stipend if this report is not received.
 Once the Specialty Master’s and PhD Center receives your Yearly Report, a copy will be sent to you, your faculty advisor, and the Faculty Director of the Doctoral Program.